PNg-HA/AWS_Workshop_Store-retrieve-and-manage-sensitive-credentials-in-AWS-Secrets-Manager/content/_index.md

 - [Module-2: Monitor compliance of secrets](4)
 - [Module-3: Automation of Incident Response workflows](5)
 <!-- - [Module-4: Recap and summary](6) -->

+{{% notice info %}}
+This workshop is created from AWS workshop’s accounts (including setting up RDS, Lambda functions).
+You can do this workshop by register to AWS Activation Day “Secrets Management” at https://awsactivationdays.splashthat.com/.
+{{% /notice %}}